larsbaunwall/Beolyd5/README.md

 This will eventually become an alternative product experience for the Beosound 5 controller.

-Code for the Rotary controller (which is a USB HID device) can be found in `src/dotnet` and `src/rust`.

 And the project name?
 Well, "sound" is "lyd" in danish ;-)

 ## Plans